LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 Stay curious.
 Stay skeptical.
 And always double-check what the Raynolds number(lol).
 Enjoy the code in `model_summon` filefolder.

-## Update Records
+## 🆙 Update Records
+### Sept.10 2025:
-- Sept.10 2025: Arbitary modal numbers could be applied in `model_summon/ReconstructORI.py` now.
+- Arbitary modal numbers could be applied in `model_summon/ReconstructORI.py` now.
+- Models could be loaded for continue to train in `model_summon/ReconstructORI.py` now.

 ## 🖊 Write at the end -- Some thoughts